 this is in contrast to the many classical receivers that are already available

 Questions and comments can be sent to PA3FWM,

 the author of the WebSDR software and maintainer of this site;

 but please check the frequently asked questions first.

 WebSDR servers can register themselves automatically on this site,

 leading to the below list of currently active WebSDR servers.

-Since April 2018, the Chrome browser is reluctant to play audio on WebSDR sites.
+Since September 2018, the Chrome browser occasionally starts to play white noise on WebSDR sites.